nguyenphuminh/planckgpt/README.md

 # PlanckGPT

 PlanckGPT is my attempt on making a tiny language model (planck length refence :D) from scratch mostly for fun and educational purposes, but also to see how far a consumer-level computer can go.
 It has about 150m parameters and is trained on roughly 3 billion tokens of the Fineweb dataset.
-This is small compared to modern LLMs' standards, which also explains why it is goofy when you use it (lol), but you can definitely train this on a mid-range card for just 1-2 days, and it can still generate proper English and data that should be related to the user's prompt.
+This is small compared to modern LLMs' standards, which also explains why it is goofy when you use it (lol), but you can definitely train this on a mid-range card for just 1-2 days, and it can still generate proper English and data that should be related to the user's prompt (its performance roughly equals to that of GPT2).

 ## Setup